MOIRCS

 For the imaging mode, the standard MKO YJHKs filters as well as some narrow-band filters are available.
 See the Imaging Mode Page for more details.

 The MOS performance of MOIRCS spectroscopy mode is the most notable feature of the instrument.
-Using the cooled aluminium slit masks, MOIRCS can acquire about 40 object spectra simultaneously across 0.9~2.5 micron wavelength range.
-Currently low-resolution (R~500), medium-resolution (R~1300), and high-resolution (R~3000) modes are available.
+Using the cooled aluminum slit masks, MOIRCS can acquire 40 ~ 60 object spectra simultaneously across a 0.9~2.5 µm wavelength range.
+The low-resolution (R~500) and medium-resolution (R~2000-3000) grisms are available.
 See the Spectroscopy Page for more details.
 All MOS observers/applicants should carefully read the MOS observation pages.

 Instrument and Detector